ericky0/rbx-account-manager/README.md

 - Automatically detects and closes singleton handles (`singletonMutex`, `singletonEvent`, `.mtx`, `.shm`) from running Roblox processes using Sysinternals' `handle.exe`
 - Works even if Roblox is already running when you start the manager
 - Automatically cleans up handles after each launch to prepare for the next one

+### Multi-Server Slots (4 Servers)
+Pre-configure up to **4 different servers** with their own PlaceID and JobID/VIP link.
+Select which server to join with a single click on the radio button — no more copy-pasting links every time you want to switch between games.
+Perfect for grinding multiple games or managing accounts across different experiences simultaneously.

 ### Expanded Description Box
 A large, multi-line rich text area to store detailed notes for each account — track inventory, currency, level, purpose, or any information you need at a glance.